 I think I just heard the angels singing hallelujah!
 I use spreadsheets daily in my work life so it was an easy transition for me to use this in wedding planning also.

 I based my spreadsheet document on this one from Wedding Junkie.
-I found this super helpful as a start but have added and altered this version to fit my own needs.
-(Email me at spotofteadesigns (at) gmail (dot) com if you want my version!)
+I found this super helpful as a start but have added and altered it for a new version to fit my needs.

 TIP: When working on your beginning planning, BE REALISTIC!
 It’s nice to assume everyone wants or can come to your wedding.
 These documents include a “likely to attend” column which you should take very seriously and be realistic.
 We were within 5 guests of our likely to attend count which was a great help when creating estimates for budgetary needs.
 I’m happy to report that we stayed in budget as I think we had realistic expectations about the whole planning experience.